fleeee1/dev_log/learning_log.md

 - completed lessons 277-280

 ## May 12, 2025
-- at lesson 281, realized this course is not using React18.
-May need to adjust some things.
-Also, I am switching to Next.js instead of Code Sandbox
+- completed lesson 281, realized this course is not using React18.
+May need to adjust some things